Custom LEGO Power Functions 9V Power Supply

 First, I took a look at what the train controller had, and I was suprised to see how simple the whole thing is.
 Basically there's a very sturdy little voltage regulator, which can be manually set to a specific voltage level using a set of voltage divider resistors, depending where the big rotary wheel stands.
 This regulator is the KA317 .
 It features:

 - Output adjustable between 1.2V and 37V (used between 0V and 9V)

 I had the luck of testing out that short circuit protection once, and it works, and so does my train controller, luckily.
 That 1.5 Amps of maximum load though... keep in mind, that most motors consume around 0.3A to 0.5A under normal load, and up to 3 times as much when stalled .

-Knowing the specs, I did a seach for a similar voltage regulator but with a fixed 9V output, and found the L78S09CV , which can even do an additional half Amp, up to a total of 2.
+Knowing the specs, I did a search for a similar voltage regulator but with a fixed 9V output, and found the L78S09CV , which can even do an additional half Amp, up to a total of 2.

 The circuit is very simple.
-For the input I'm using two different DC connectors.
+For the input I'm using two different DC connectors in parallel.
 One is a size 5.5 / 2.1 mm, which is compatible with the LEGO wall supply, the other one is a 5.5 / 2.5 mm, which is a common size for universal power supplies you can buy.
 The diode bridge turns the input alternating current (AC) into a direct current (DC).
 It also works with direct current as an input; it either does nothing, or corrects the polarity, so the input can really be anything as long as it's below the maximum input voltage the voltage regulator can take (18V in this case).